bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+---> Express is like React, but for the backend.
+It uses express.router() and route handlers.

 - [ ] Describe Middleware?
+---> Express Middleware can be custom code written to handle specific functions that are executed in the order in which they are introduced in the server.

 - [ ] Describe a Resource?
+---> Everything is a resource.
+It is the data contained in the API.

 - [ ] What can the API return to help clients know if a request was successful?
+---> The API can return `res.status`(number) to let the client know if a request was successful or not.

 - [ ] How can we partition our application into sub-applications?
+---> You can partition your application into a sub-application by using routing.
+Express Routers accomplish this by making apps easier to maintain.

 ## Minimum Viable Product